Quality and environment respect

 Olives, cultivated in Oldesio in a small olive grove overlooking the lake and cold pressed in Tignale's oil mill, produce our Organic Extra Virgin Olive Oil, appreciated for its organoleptic qualities by those who taste our restaurant's cuisine.

 Grapes: this unique product is grown outside the Alto Garda Park.
 In fact, following the crisis of mountain farming in the 1960s all the vineyards of the family were abandoned.
 Recently we started the wine business again, focusing on a more suitable area; the morainic hills of the Valtenesi.
 The 10,000 sq m vineyard is in fact on the hills of Polpenazze, in a location extremely suitable for this crop.
 Thanks to the collaboration of our friend Dario Ferrarini who makes wine for us, every year we produce good organic red and rosé wine (with a very low content of added sulphites), to accompany the dishes in our restaurant.

 Marc, a by-product of winemaking that we annually distil with the traditional method used for 4 generations, producing the precious Grappa Rugiada delle Alpi.

 Finally, there are the non-food products:

-Grass, harvested and turned into hay three times a year, the predominant food of our riding horses.
+Grass, harvested and turned into hay three times a year, the predominant food of a friend's cows.

 Timber used in the form of poles for the fences and firewood for heating in winter.